 6:30 pm, Morse Conference Room, Colusa County Library

-The Friends of the Library Book Club is reading A Tree Grows in Brooklyn, and will be discussing the book at their meeting on Wednesday, March 29th.
-Everyone is welcome.
+The Friends of the Library Book Club read A Tree Grows in Brooklyn, and discussed the book at their meeting on Wednesday, March 29th.
+All are welcome to this community book club.

 Monday, April 17, 2017